AdoptOpenJDK/mjprof/README.md

 Writing a plugin
 ===============

-MJProf monadic capabilities can be extended with plugins. if you feel something is missing you can write your own plugin.
+MJProf monadic capabilities can be extended with plugins.
+If you feel something is missing you can write your own plugin.
+We will appreciate if you will contribute it back to the community.
-A plugin is a java class which is annotated with the annotation Plugin.
+A plugin is a Java class which is annotated with the com.performizeit.mjstack.plugin.Plugin.
 The annotation accepts three parameters. "name" the plugin name (must be unique) paramTypes the expected parameter types in the plugin. description one liner that will be used for synopsis.
 For example:
 `import com.performizeit.mjstack.api.Plugin;